 apple banana orange

-loop automatically assigns each item of the list to the variable fruit
+The for loop automatically assigns each item of the list to the variable fruit during each iteration.

 counter = 1 while counter